mushy2005/PicoCTF/README.md

-# PicoCTF
+# picoCTF
-Collection of write-ups from various PicoCTF challenges.
+Collection of write-ups from various picoCTF challenges.

 # Table of Contents
 1. ![Introduction](#introduction)